Mixing Colors for a Timeless Kitchen

 Kevin shared a handy trick for assessing the colors used in a room.
 “I typically try to divide the room into color blocks.
 Your biggest blocks are floors, counters, and cabinets,” said Kevin.

 Kevin went on to explain, “If, for example, you do for teal on one of them, keep the other two very neutral.
 I wouldn’t throw red counters and floors in there, too.
-Imagine the colors in each block and it if fits in your goal.”
+Imagine the shades in each block and it if fits in your goal.”

 Don’t – Follow Trends

 That brings us to our next tip: avoid trends.
 Design fads come and go and easily date your kitchen.
-Since many homeowners remodel only once in their lifetime, a classic design will keep you from having the expensive urge to remodel only a few years after you complete your project.
+Since many homeowners remodel only once in their lifetime, a timeless design will keep you from having the expensive urge to remodel only a few years after you complete your project.
 “I would avoid trying to pick things that are super trendy.
 What I tell clients that trendy means in two or three years it’s not going to be a hip color or style anymore,” said Kevin.

 Do – Use Color as an Accent

-Being careful about your color choices doesn’t mean you have to avoid color altogether.
-Instead, be intentional with your color choices.
+Being careful about your color choices doesn’t mean you have to avoid it altogether.
+Instead, be intentional with your choices.
 Kevin emphasized how using color as an accent is a smart choice.
 “You can bring color in places where it’s easier to replace like paint, hardware, or tiles.
 It’s easier then ripping out cabinets.
 Also, consider using open shelving to display and replace items when things get tiring,” said Kevin.

 Don’t – Overload on Color

-Another way towards a classic design is to avoid a color overload.
+Another way towards a timeless design is to avoid a color overload.
 “The biggest thing I go back to is imagine yourself standing back and looking around.
 If you get overwhelmed then you are probably putting too much color into the room,” said Kevin.

 Do – Use Earth & Midtones